 This popular local pharmacy is also a popular breakfast and lunch spot.
 Now you “get” the spelling of the name, right?
 Opening at 6 am most mornings, you’ll see locals stopping in for breakfast or coffee to go on their way to work.

 The Pha℞m House Café has pancakes, waffles, biscuits and gravy, and breakfast tacos for your morning meal.

 They are accommodating and willing to experiment too.
 When offered a topping of strawberries or cherries, I asked for the cherries, but cooked in the batter.
 Then I said, and if you have some chocolate chips, toss a few of those in there too.
 I got a skeptical look, but they did it.
 It was delicious.
 I heard at least two other customers being encouraged to try it before I finished eating.

 Lunch offerings are burgers, and sandwich fillings include chicken, Philly cheesesteaks, or chopped brisket.
 I’m not completely sure if this is a pharmacy first and restaurant second, or the other way around, but I am sure it is a great place to eat in Floyd.

 Pro Tip: Don’t be surprised by the size of your sausage patty.
 Just remember, I warned you.

 Get your afternoon chocolate fix at Cocoa Mia.
 The small-batch chocolate company is family-owned.
 They have hot chocolate, hand-crafted chocolate confections, and baked goods like coconut macaroons, croissants, and scones.

 Not a fan of hot chocolate?
-They’ve got you covered: coffee, tea, latte, Mocha Java, and even lemonade is offered.
+They’ve got you covered: coffee, tea, latte, Mocha Java, and even lemonade are offered.

 Truffle flavors may change seasonally, but the sea salt caramel is always available.
 There is Dark in Dark (yum!), and Pomegranate, not to mention Lavender Earl Grey.
 Cocoa Mia requires a return visit.